warslett/table-builder/docs/en/getting_started.md

 Table results are paginated using parameters on the query string.
 TwigRenderer and PhtmlRenderer will display page links below the table.

-Tables have a "rows per page" limit.
-The table will only display results up to the rows per page limit.
+Tables have a "rows per page" limit and the table will only display results up to the limiy.
 When the data surpasses the limit, the data adapter will load a page of results selected using the 'page' attribute in the query string.
 For example if the table is named "users" then the querystring `?users[page]=2` will display the second page.

 The rows per page limit can also be selected using the querystring parameter "rows_per_page".
 For example `?users[page]=1&users[rows_per_page]=10` will display the first page of up to 10 results per page.
 There is a maximum